Are You Ready for National Obesity Awareness Week 2018

 Cereal bars are often marketed as a healthy alternative to chocolates and sweets.
 And while there may be more nutritional value to these items it is important that you read the ingredients carefully and are not simply drawn in by fancy packaging.
 Many cereal bars contain corn syrup, sugar cane fibre and fructose among others, transforming your seemingly healthy snack into a particularly unhealthy option.

 Examples such as these reflect the importance of obesity awareness, as it’s vital that we understand the ingredients in the foods we’re consuming so we know what to look out for, and what to avoid.
 That’s why taking part in National Obesity Awareness Week can not only benefit your own health, but increase awareness for others too.

 Understanding how to choose the very best items for your shopping basket is a good start to developing a healthier diet.
 It is important to prepare your own food and drinks where possible to ensure you know precisely what you are ingesting each time you sit down to a meal.

 If you are looking to make changes to your lifestyle that you can maintain for longer than 6 weeks, consulting your GP or pharmacist is a great starting point.
-For those who are struggling to achieve changes in their weight through diet and exercise, Express Pharmacy offers two proven medications, Xenical and Mysimba, which can help individuals to improve their health in conjunction with other lifestyle changes.
+For those who are struggling to achieve changes in their weight through diet and exercise, Express Pharmacy offers two proven weight loss medications, Xenical and Mysimba, which can help individuals to improve their health in conjunction with other lifestyle changes.